The George Ross Legacy Stewardship Program is a funding program created to help support hands‐on

 There will be two application cycles in 2021, in the spring and fall, for both Large and Medium Projects.

 Successful applicants will be expected to submit a final report, including an expense report with receipts proving the expenditure of the total funds.
-A report template will be provided.
+You can find the report template below.

 Project representatives are expected to attend Metro Vancouver’s annual Fall Parksfest event on the first Saturday of November or other Metro Vancouver events and may be asked to share their project story with other attendees.

 All advertising, communication, and promotional material for your project should acknowledge the contribution of Pacific Parklands Foundation and Metro Vancouver Regional Parks.
 Logos will be provided.

-We welcome your feedback on the grant program or the application process.
+We welcome your feedback on the project program or the application process.
 Please contact Jeff Rotin at email@example.com or 604.530.4983 with any comments.